wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-bi/model-data-power-bi/includes/2-how-to-manage-data-relationships.md

 | *Many to One*     | The most common default relationship.
 The column in one table can have more than one instance of a value.
 The related table (or lookup table) has only one instance of a value.    |
 | *One to One*     | The column in one table has only one instance of a particular value, and the other related table has only one instance of a particular value.     |

 Generally, we recommend minimizing the use of bi-directional relationships.
-They can negatively impact on model query performance, and possibly deliver confusing experiences for your report users.
+They can negatively impact model query performance, and possibly deliver confusing experiences for your report users.

 Setting accurate relationships between your data allows you to create complex calculations across multiple data elements.